deeheber/Danielle-s-Blog/src/content/blog/Security.md

 ## The Problem

-Tale as old as time: thefriction between building out new features and the foundations necessary to deliver those features.
+Tale as old as time: the friction between building out new features and the foundations necessary to deliver those features.
 By foundations, I'm referring to things such as but not limited to: security, testing, Continuous Integration/Continuous Delivery, observability, and Infrastructure as Code.

 Recently I attended [AWS re:Inforce](https://reinforce.awsevents.com/), an AWS security focused conference.
 Speaking with fellow attendees it was very common for people ask some variant of "how can I get people in my organization to care about security?"